eloka080677/powerappadventcalendar/README.md

 ![PowerApps Studio](/Readme/Customization/Customization%20Content%20Step%201.png)

-2. Add your customized content by clicking on "Add data" and searching for/selecting the "Import from Excel" data source:
+2. Add your [customized](#Customize-the-content) or the [pre-defined](#Content-packs) content by clicking on "Add data" and searching for/selecting the "Import from Excel" data source:

 ![PowerApps Studio](/Readme/Customization/Customization%20Content%20Step%202.png)